An Unshackled Life

 Eventually it was time for me to leave so reluctantly I packed up, said my farewells to my friend and others that I have gotten to know in the village and headed East.
 My journey across Northern Spain was completely different to the one that I undertook in December of last year.
 It was now early April and the temperature was in the mid 60’s Fahrenheit by 10 o’clock in the morning.
 The 600 odd mile journey was completed without me seeing one cloud that day, clear blue skies all the way.
 I stopped at a couple of motorway services en route and apart from them being of a far higher standard of cleanliness and food quality than those in the UK, I could because of the good weather, enjoy my coffee outside.
 It was during one such moment as I was sipping my coffee and looking at my bike, I truly came to understand the significance of the fact that every single thing that I now owned was either on me or on my bike.

 Now I understand that this is not everyone’s idea of heaven but it is mine.
-I have found to be so free from responsibilities to anyone other than myself is remarkably uplifting.
+I have found that to be so free from responsibilities to anyone other than myself has been remarkably uplifting.
 Sipping my coffee I began to imagine how a slave would feel when his chains were cut and he was set free, now I know that there is absolutely no direct comparison with the life I previously had and a life of actual slavery, but metaphorically for me that is how I now feel, unshackled.